dilawarm/federated/README.md

 ## Analyzing experiments with federated
 ### TensorBoard

-To analyze the results with TensorBoard, write:
+To analyze the results with TensorBoard:

 ```bash
 (venv) $ tensorboard --logdir=path/to/experiments/logdir/experiment_name --port=6060